eleks/wso2-docker/base-ubuntu-jdk8-groovy/README.md

 #### *.gsp template syntax

 templates have JSP-like syntax with groovy as a language.

+the following template with properties defined in section above

 ```ERB
 the emvironment: <%= my_environment %>
 databases: